nandkishormundhe28/Profile_Page_Day-5/README.md

 ---

-## 🧩 Technologies Used
+🧩 Technologies Used

-- **HTML5** – Semantic and accessible markup
+HTML5 – Semantic and accessible structure

-- **CSS3** – Custom properties, flexbox, grid, and keyframe animations
+CSS3 – Flexbox, Grid, Custom properties, and Keyframe animations

-- **No JavaScript** – All interactivity achieved with `<details>` and `<summary>` elements
+JavaScript (ES6) – DOM interactions, smooth scrolling, scroll spying, and animations
 ---

-## 🧠 Learning Focus
+🧠 Learning Focus

-This webpage serves as a **learning diary and showcase**, updated after each session to reflect:
+This profile webpage doubles as a learning journal and live showcase, updated regularly to reflect:

-- New technical skills (languages, frameworks, or tools)
+New technologies or frameworks learned

-- Fresh projects or mini-apps
+Added personal or professional projects

-- UI/UX and design improvements
+Improved UX/UI techniques

-- Portfolio enhancement and code refactoring experience
+Code refactoring and responsive design best practices

 ---